-Folate is present in a wide range of foods, including fruit, vegetables, legumes, and eggs.
-Many foods are also fortified with folic acid, which is a synthetic form of folate.
+Folate is present in a wide range of foods and many other foods are also fortified with folic acid, which is a synthetic form of folate.
 The body requires folate to make DNA and other genetic material.

 Folate is an essential B vitamin necessary for producing red and white blood cells in bone marrow, producing DNA and RNA, and transforming carbohydrates into energy.
 Having an adequate amount of folate is

 In this article, we look at foods high in folate, the symptoms of folate deficiency, the differences between folic acid and folate, and the recommended intake.
 We also look at folate’s health benefits and potential risks.